Ndriçim Xhepa: Biography

-Xhepa was born to the Muslim Albanian actor Xhavit Xhepa and his wife, and to Albanian actress Margarita Xhepa (an ethnic Aromanian).
+Xhepa was born to the Albanian actor Xhavit Xhepa and to Albanian actress Margarita Xhepa (an ethnic Aromanian).
 He studied at the Qemal Stafa High School, in Tirana.
 He has a younger brother, Sokol Xhepa who is a doctor.

 Personal life

 Xhepa has been in relationship with Albanian actress Eva Alikaj with whom he acted in many films and theaters but unfortunately they split up.
 He married with Bardha Xhepa in 2010, they have a son.